Heterogeneous Multi-Agent Proximal Policy Optimization for Power Distribution System Restoration: Numerical Results

-Figures~\ref{fig:results_123} and~\ref{fig:results_8500} show the evolution of cumulative reward and restored active power during training for the two feeders.
+Figures~\ref{fig:results_123} and~\ref{fig:results_8500} show the evolution of restored active power during training for the two feeders.
 Each curve corresponds to an independent seed initialized with randomized outage locations, critical-load placements, and DER conditions.